gurpreet998/Telecom-Churn-Analysis/README.md

 Using advanced DAX measures and data modeling, the dashboard presents insights to support **retention strategies** and **customer lifetime value enhancement**.

 ---

+## 🔄 ETL Framework

+The data for this project was extracted and processed using a structured ETL pipeline as described below:

+CSV File: This is the raw source file containing customer churn data.

+SQL Server Management Studio (SSMS): Used the built-in import wizard to load and transform the data into a staging table.

+SQL Server Database: Final cleaned data was inserted into a production table, which is then used to build Power BI views.

+This process ensures data quality, consistency, and scalability for downstream analysis.

 ## 🧠 Insights & Visual Analysis